-An emergency accommodation may be appropriate for a student who incurs a temporary disabling condition that interferes with test performance shortly before or during the DC CAPE assessment window.
+An emergency accommodation may be appropriate for a student who incurs a temporary disabling condition that interferes with test performance shortly before or during the PARCC and DC Science assessment window.
 A student who does not have an IEP or 504 plan may require an accommodation as a result of a recently-occurring accident or illness.
 Cases include students who have a recently-fractured limb (e.g., arm, wrist, shoulder); whose only pair of eyeglasses has broken; or a student returning after a serious or prolonged illness or injury.
 An emergency accommodation should be given only if the accommodation will result in a valid score for the student (i.e., does not change the construct being measured by the test[s]).
-If the principal (or designee) determines that a student requires an emergency accommodation on the assessment, an Emergency Accommodation Form must be submitted to OSSE for approval and maintained in the student's assessment file.
-If approved, the parent or caregiver must be notified that an emergency accommodation was provided.
+If the principal (or designee) determines that a student requires an emergency accommodation on the assessment, an Emergency Accommodation Form must be completed and maintained in the student's assessment file.
+If required by your state, consult with the district office for approval.
+If appropriate, the Emergency Accommodation Form may also be submitted to the LEA Test Cordinator to be retained in the student's central office file.
+Requests for emergency accommodations will be approved after it is determined that use of the accommodation would result in a valid score for the student.
+The parent must be notified that an emergency accommodation was provided.
 Refer to Appendix G: Use of an Emergency Accommodation on an Assessment.

-Student Accommodation Refusal Form
+Student Refusal Form

-If a student refuses an accommodation listed in their IEP, 504 plan, or EL plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
-This form must be completed and placed in the student's file and a copy must be sent to the parent or caregiver on the day of refusal.
-Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, 504 plan, or EL plan.
+If a student refuses an accommodation listed in his or her IEP, 504 plan, or if required by the state, an EL plan, the school should document in writing that the student refused the accommodation, and the accommodation must be offered and remain available to the student during testing.
+This form must be completed and placed in the student's file and a copy must be sent to the parent on the day of refusal.
+Principals (or designee) should work with Test Administrators to determine who, if any others, should be informed when a student refuses an accommodation documented in an IEP, 504 plan, or if required by the state, an EL plan.
 Refer to Appendix H: Student Accommodation Refusal Form.